Englishan-Logo-resized Englishan-Logo-resized

 • They can join clauses with conjunctions: “While singing softly.”

-Adverbs of manner are usually formed by adding the suffix “-ly” to an adjective.
-For example:
+Most adverbs of manner are formed by adding “-ly” to an adjective.
+This pattern helps express how an action is done.

 Placement in a sentence

-They are generally placed after the verb they modify.
-If the verb has a direct object, the adverb usually comes after the object.
-They can also be placed at the beginning or end of a sentence for emphasis:
+They are usually placed after the verb or after the object.
+They may also appear at the beginning or end of a sentence for emphasis.

 Adverbs of manner can also be used to compare the intensity or manner of different actions.
 The comparative form adds “-er” or uses “more,” while the superlative form adds “-est” or uses “most”: